alexgolec/tda-api/README.rst

 How do I use ``tda-api``?
 -------------------------

-For a full description of ``tda-api``'s functionality, checkout the `documentation <https://tda-api.readthedocs.io/en/latest/>`__.
+For a full description of ``tda-api``'s functionality, check out the `documentation <https://tda-api.readthedocs.io/en/latest/>`__.
 Meawhile, here's a quick getting started guide: